-Our Pipeline Programs
+Our Pipeline

-Using our innovative approach and proprietary platform, we are creating a differentiated pipeline of novel product candidates that selectively inhibit the activation of latent growth factor believed to be important drivers in a variety of diseases, including neuromuscular disorders, cancer, fibrosis and anemia.
-Our proprietary platform includes (i) our know-how expression and purification of latent protein growth factor complexes in quantity and quality sufficient to enable antibody discovery; (ii) strategies to identify rare antibodies that selectively bind targeted latent protein growth factor complexes; and (iii) assays developed by us in which to test the highly selective antibodies' ability to modulate the activation of specific latent growth factors.
-We have worldwide rights to our proprietary platform and all of our product candidates, with the exception of those that are subject of our fibrosis-focused collaboration with Gilead, and early-stage antibodies that specifically inhibit the activation of TGF β 1 in the context of regulatory T cells, which we licensed to Janssen.
+Using our innovative approach and proprietary platform, we are creating a differentiated pipeline of novel product candidates that selectively inhibit the activation of latent growth factor believed to be important drivers in a variety of diseases, including neuromuscular disorders, cancer and fibrosis.
+Our proprietary platform includes (i) our know-how expression and purification of latent protein growth factor complexes in quantity and quality sufficient to enable antibody discovery; (ii) strategies to identify rare antibodies that selectively bind targeted latent protein growth factor complexes using our own proprietary antibody libraries; and (iii) assays developed by us in which to test the highly selective antibodies' ability to modulate the activation of specific latent growth factors.
+We have worldwide rights to our proprietary platform and all of our product candidates, with the exception of those that are subject of our fibrosis-focused collaboration with Gilead, and early-stage antibodies that specifically inhibit the activation of $TGF\beta1$ in the context of regulatory T cells, which we licensed to Janssen.